PaulKinlan/paul.kinlan.me/source/_posts/2015-01-18-communications-apps-on-the-web.markdown

   weren't a large feature.

 The web that we had yesterday was never capable of even trying to take on the capabilities of a native application.
-Technology is it can, and the web can provide a vastly smoother user on-boarding experience.
-Can I build a SnapChat?
+In 2015 the technology is there.
+Service Worker opens up a new range of experiences and combined with the basic properties of the web provides a vastly smoother user on-boarding experience.

-Yes, absolutely.
+Can we build a SnapChat?
+**Yes, absolutely.**